boekenbox/gitbook-beta/setup-and-general-settings/general-settings/telegram-notifications.md

 ## Steps to create a Telegram bot

-Notifications work by first creating a personal bot on Telegram, Gunbot then connects to this bot to push notifications to you.
+Notifications work by first creating a personal bot on Telegram, bitRage then connects to this bot to push notifications to you.

 This is how to create a bot:

 1. Talk to [@botfather](https://telegram.me/botfather).
 Create a new bot with the command /newbot and choose a name and username for your bot.
 Save the bot token shown
 2. Talk to [@myidbot](https://telegram.me/myidbot) to see your Chat ID, save it.
-3. Enable Telegram notifications for Gunbot, and enter the token and ID you've just gathered.
+3. Enable Telegram notifications for bitRage, and enter the token and ID you've just gathered.
 4. Start a chat with the username you've picked for your bot, and hit the start button.
 If you don't see a start button, write "/start" and click on it afterwards.

 ## Settings descriptions